Should I Sell My House and Rent When I Retire? 9 Questions to Ask

 Most Americans of retirement age have more of their wealth tied up in home equity than any other asset.

-Data from the 2020 Census shows the percentage of net worth in home equity for homeowners in the following age brackets:
+An article from USA Today shows the net worth in home equity for homeowners in the following age brackets:

 You may need to convert some of this equity into cash to handle any of the following typical financial needs that commonly arise for those in retirement: